WisdomGardenInc/CloakPlugins/plugins/CloakPluginInAppBrowser/src/npm/README-EN.md

 # CloakPluginInAppBrowser

-CloakPluginInAppBrowser is a plugin for the Cloak framework, designed to open and manage browser windows within Cloak applications.
+CloakPluginInAppBrowser is a plugin for the Cloak framework, designed to open and manage internal browser window within Cloak applications.

 ## Usage